Scripture: Luke 11:27-28

 Meditation: Who do you seek to favor and bless?
 When an

-wished to compliment Jesus by praising his mother, Jesus did not
+admirer wished to compliment Jesus by praising his mother, Jesus

-truth of the blessing she pronounced.
-Her beatitude (which
+did not deny the truth of the blessing she pronounced.
+Her beatitude

 Mary humbly submitted herself to the miraculous plan of God for the incarnation of his only begotten Son - the Word of God made flesh in her womb, by declaring: I am the handmaid of the Lord; let it be done to me according to your word (Luke 1:38).
 Mary heard the word spoken to her by the angel and she believed it.